 WISER: Women in Science and Engineering Research.

-Supporting outstanding first-year women interested in pursuing research on campus.
+Open to all first-year students but focuses on supporting outstanding women interested in pursuing research on campus.

 MURE: Minority Undergraduate Research Experience

 Supporting underrepresented minority students interested in pursuing research on campus that are in their first-year, sophomore, or junior years.
 Minority students are defined as African-American, Hispanic, Native American, or Pacific Islander.
 Students of Asian descent are not considered minority students by NASA.

 Open to all first-year students interested in research; those with economic hardship are encouraged to apply.

 In summary, the internship is available to first-year students who are U.S. citizens planning to pursue a degree in a STEM (Science, Technology, Engineering, and Mathematics) related field.
 Minority students (as defined above) may also apply in their sophomore and junior years.
 Women, underrepresented minorities, and persons with disabilities or hardship are encouraged to apply.